dabao40/TheOtherRolesGMIA/README.md

 # The Other Roles: GM Edition Customized by Haoming
 This repository is forked from [The Other Roles GM Edition](https://github.com/yukinogatari/TheOtherRoles-GM)
-Im adding experimental ideas here.
+I'm adding experimental ideas here.
 It means my repository contais lots of bugs.  (feel free to make issue)

 This Repository contains original roles and features as below